trailofbits/polytracker/docs/faqs.md

 ## Can I just run one command and have an instrumented parser?

 Kind of.
-The architecture of Polytracker is somewhat modeled after Git, where each command is comprised of subcommands, and each higher-level command should be run in a particular order.
+The architecture of PolyTracker is somewhat modeled after Git, where each command is comprised of subcommands, and each higher-level command should be run in a particular order.
 For some examples, check out the `examples` directory of Dockerfiles.

 ## What should I do before trying to instrument my software?